Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/a-case-for-graphql.md

 /companies/{company_id}
 ```

-I think you get the pattern. whereas with Graphql our endpoint could be : `/graphql`
+I think you get the pattern. whereas with GraphQL our endpoint could be : `/graphql`

 with the following schema: